kogosoftwarellc/open-api/README.md

 #### args.app {Object}

-This is the express app you with to initialize.
+The express app you wish to initialize.

 #### args.routes {String}